NIST CSF 2.0: Implications for Your Third-Party Risk Management Program

 The most impactful CSF 2.0 update for TPRM teams is the enhanced guidance on managing supply chain risks.
 CSF 2.0 includes additional cybersecurity supply chain risk management (C-SCRM) outcomes to help organizations address these distinct risks.
 According to the CSF, “The primary objective of C-SCRM is to extend appropriate first-party cybersecurity risk management considerations to third parties, supply chains, and products and services an organization acquires, based on supplier criticality and risk assessment.”

-The supply chain risk management category has been expanded into the new Govern Function and includes new provisions that incorporate cybersecurity into contracts, contract termination, and continuous evaluation of third-party risks across the organization’s environment.
+The supply chain risk management category has been expanded into the new Govern Function.
+It includes new provisions incorporating cybersecurity into contracts, contract termination, and continuous evaluation of third-party risks across the organization’s environment.

-On-Demand Webinar: NIST CSF 2.0: Implications for Your TPRM Program
+On-Demand Webinar: NIST CSF 2.0: Implications for TPRM

-Join Dave Shackleford, CEO at Voodoo Security and SANS Senior Instructor, as he shares his insights on NIST CSF, and how the CSF 2.0 framework can help you manage risks from your third-party suppliers.
+Join Dave Shackleford, CEO at Voodoo Security and SANS Senior Instructor, as he shares his insights on NIST CSF and how the 2.0 framework can help you manage risks from your third-party suppliers.

 The NIST CSF Structure